martinthomson/sup-ai/draft-thomson-aipref-sup.md

 The process of parsing a preference expression and updating the record of values, is as follows:

-1. The automaton initializes a record one variable for each of the labels that is known to it with a value of UNKNOWN.
+1. The automaton initializes a record that contains one value for each of the labels that is known to it.
+   Each label is assigned an initial value of UNKNOWN.
    Include labels in this record
    that are more general,
    even if the specific usage is properly described by that subset